hindsightsoftware/atlassian-connect-play/README.md

 in the context of the current request.
 * default timeout.
 You never know what might be going on the network, never make an HTTP request without a timeout.
 * user identification.
 The request is going to be made as the current user in the HTTP request context.
 * OAuth signing.
-You're request will be automatically signed, given the key pair you have defined (or we have defined for you in dev mode).
+Your request will be automatically signed, given the key pair you have defined (or we have defined for you in dev mode).

 ### Easy integration of [AUI][aui]